 Rainier is a very small city located in the state of Oregon.
 With a population of 1,920 people and two constituent neighborhoods, Rainier is the 133rd largest community in Oregon.

-Rainier is a blue-collar town, with 35.47% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Rainier is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Rainier is a city of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Rainier who work in food service (18.28%), office and administrative support (12.11%), and sales jobs (6.78%).
+There are especially a lot of people living in Rainier who work in food service (15.36%), office and administrative support (14.68%), and sales jobs (7.51%).

 Also of interest is that Rainier has more people living here who work in computers and math than 95% of the places in the US.